huggingface/knockknock/README.md

 ### Slack

 Similarly, you can also use Slack to get notifications.
-You'll have to get your Slack room [webhook URL](https://api.slack.com/incoming-webhooks#create_a_webhook) and optionally your [user id](https://api.slack.com/methods/users.identity) (if you want to tag yourself or someone else).
+You'll have to get your Slack room [webhook URL](https://api.slack.com/incoming-webhooks#create_a_webhook) and optionally your username (if you want to tag yourself or someone else).

 #### Python